Kelsus/api-spot-package/README.md

 * 1.1.0
     * Changelog Feature
 * 1.2.0
-    * No parameters required to run - Get data from different CIs
+    * No parameters required to run
+    * Get data from different CIs
+    * npx @kelsus/api-spot-packge